Gagancreates/pesu_io_foundations_of_neural_networks/README.md

 By the end of this course, you'll have built a **complete, end-to-end deep learning pipeline** for the MNIST digit classification task.

 ---
-You can download the books under the folder resources, you cannot view them in github, so download the file first to view
+You can download the books under the folder resources, you cannot view them on github, so download the file first to view
 ---

 ## Course Phases